 But the students hold their ground, singing “Freedom” to the tune of the ancient hymn “Amen.”
 Connor orders the water pressure increased to knock them off their feet and wash them away.
 Still singing, the young protesters sit down on the pavement and hunch their backs against the torrent.
 Continue reading.

-Teach about this event with an excellent documentary film for classrooms produced by Teaching Tolerance called Mighty Times: Children’s March and a book for middle school students, We’ve Got a Job: The 1963 Birmingham Children’s March, based on oral histories of Children’s March participants.
+Teach about this event with an excellent documentary film for classrooms produced by Learning for Justice called Mighty Times: Children’s March and a book for middle school students, We’ve Got a Job: The 1963 Birmingham Children’s March, based on oral histories of Children’s March participants.